Skip to content

 OpenAI & Codex

-The OpenAI API and Codex providers both run through the gateway path: Claudette spawns a tiny in-process HTTP listener that translates between Claude’s wire format and the OpenAI Responses API (/v1/responses), so the official claude CLI can talk to OpenAI-shaped endpoints without forking.
+• OpenAI API — Claudette keeps the gateway path.
+It starts a local HTTP listener that translates Claude’s wire format into the OpenAI Responses API (/v1/responses) so the official claude CLI can talk to OpenAI-shaped endpoints.

-For users who specifically want gpt-* or OpenAI reasoning models, or who have prepaid OpenAI credit they’d rather burn than their Claude quota.
+For users who specifically want gpt-* or OpenAI reasoning models, or who have prepaid OpenAI credit they’d rather use instead of Claude quota.

 1. Get an API key from platform.openai.com.